About

 Can we leverage art to heal the earth?

-River Glass Books continues to be a publisher of high-quality literary and artistic work, and forthcoming material published by the press won’t necessarily feature conservation issues (though an environmental writing series is in the works).
-Rather, we hope to create ways for all writers and readers to participate meaningfully in environmental conservation through their work, even if they don’t call themselves environmentalists (yet).
+We hope to create ways for all writers and readers to participate meaningfully in environmental conservation through their work, even if they don’t call themselves environmentalists (yet).

 Looking Back